 The value of the CECS and CAS are indexed each year.

-From 1 April 2010, new Commonwealth scholarships may only be awarded to eligible commencing Indigenous students.
+New Commonwealth scholarships may only be awarded to eligible commencing Indigenous students.
 Scholarships under the Commonwealth Scholarships Program have been replaced by student start-up and relocation scholarships.
 However, all recipients of a Commonwealth scholarship awarded prior to 1 January 2010 will continue to receive their Commonwealth scholarship until their scholarship entitlement has been consumed provided they remain eligible for the scholarship.

 Act reference: SSAct section 8(8) Excluded amounts-general, see (zja)